espressomd/espresso/doc/sphinx/introduction.tex.rst

 to keep the pace with current developments both in the algorithms and software.

-The kernel of is written in C with computational efficiency in mind.
+The kernel of |es| is written in C with computational efficiency in mind.
 Interaction between the user and the simulation engine is provided via a Tcl scripting interface.
 This enables setup of arbitrarily complex systems which users might want to simulate in future, as well as